gautam678/Key-Phrase-Extraction-R-Tree/README.md

 - numpy - for array and data manipulation

 ### Data

+If these folders don't exist, create them and do the following:

 ###### Transcript folder -
  This folder contains text files which are scraped from the internet.
 Usually these files talk about one single topic.
 ###### keys folder -